replicatedhq/troubleshoot.sh/docs/source/analyze/node-resources.md

         outcomes:
           - fail:
               when: "count() < 1"
-              message: Must have 1 node with 16 GB (available) memory and 5 cores (on a single node) with label kubernets.io/role=database-primary-replica
+              message: Must have 1 node with 16 GB (available) memory and 5 cores (on a single node) running Mongo Operator.
           - pass:
-              message: This cluster has a node with enough memory and cpu capacity.
+              message: This cluster has a node with enough memory and cpu capacity running Mongo Operator.
 ```